 Very thermal, beautiful flying region.
 Somewhat remote, all ascents by foot, but at least two beautiful launching possibilities and in the upper Huancabamba valley sufficient large landing areas.
 All year round flyable (according to native weather descriptions) climate the whole year mild, never completely dry.
-If you happen to be there, stop by at the local internet shop of Jorge and Marita which are always pleased to have foreign visitors ( www, huancabamba).

 Flight over Huancabamba

 VIP lounge, Huancabamba international airport

 View of Mount Saquir during the ascent over its back side from Mitupampa (= mud plain, quetch.).

 Temple of jaguars, a pre-Inka structure.
 It lies about two hundred meters below the summit.
 Archaeologists speculate that the blood of the killed animals(?) had to flow from the altar on the summit over a gutter until here, in order to be accepted by the gods.
 If it coagulated on its way down before, the sacrifice was in vain.